ushahidi/SwiftRiver/README.md

 SwiftRiver
 ==========
-SwiftRiver is a tool that helps people curate and make sense of large amounts of data in a short amount of time.
-The data originates from various channels such as RSS feeds, Email, Twitter, Facebook, SMS etc
+SwiftRiver is a free and open source platform for helping people to make sense of large amounts of information in a short amount of time.
+It is a mission to democratize access to the tools used to make sense of data - discover information that is authentic, accurate and above all, relevant - by providing the following capabilities:

+* Gathering and filtering of information from a variety of channels e.g. RSS, Email, SMS, Twitter etc
+* Drawing insights from the collected information
+* Allowing people to create buckets of information using their own expectations of authority and accuracy as opposed to popularity.

 System Requirements
 ====================
 To run the application, the following software packages must be installed your production or development environment:

- * PHP 5.2.3 or greater
+ * PHP 5.3 or greater
  * Apache HTTP Server 2.x
  * MySQL Database Server 5.1 or greater